-Semrush doesn’t provide click data, but it does provide information for PPC campaigns.
+Semrush doesn’t provide click data, but it does provide information for PPC campaigns (Figure B).
 During keyword research, you can see both the organic search results and the paid search results.
-This information isn’t as directly useful for purely organic campaigns, but is helpful for search engine marketers looking to boost performance through paid search campaigns.
+This information isn’t as directly useful for purely organic campaigns, but it is helpful for search engine marketers looking to boost performance through paid search campaigns.

 For many companies, rank is the most important performance metric.
 Where are you ranking on Google?

 Both Ahrefs and Semrush are actually evenly matched in terms of accuracy, but Semrush has a slight edge because it refreshes more frequently.
-Ahref and Semrush’s data generally match and even out, but Semrush will give you visibility into virtually real-time changes.
+Ahref and Semrush’s data generally match and even out, but Semrush will give you visibility into virtually real-time changes (Figure C).

-Ahrefs has an extremely compelling tool called the Content Explorer.
-After you’ve selected a keyword, Ahrefs will show you all the high-performing content targeted to that keyword.
-The information will include domain authority, referring domains, social media shares, and meta tags.
+Ahrefs has an extremely compelling tool called the Content Explorer (Figure D).
+After you’ve selected a keyword, Ahrefs will show you all the high-performing content that targets that specific keyword.
+The information will include domain authority, referring domains, social media shares and meta tags.

 Semrush does have a competitor analysis section, which provides key insights into what competitors are doing with their keywords.
-But it isn’t as content-based as Ahrefs as it’s designed mostly for keyword discovery.
+However, it isn’t as content-based as Ahrefs’, as it’s designed mostly for keyword discovery.